Before Your Intestinal Transplant

 Intestinal Transplant Waiting List

-Because intestinal organ transplant is fairly uncommon, the wait list is short.
+Because intestinal transplant is fairly uncommon, the wait list is short.
 However, the criteria for donor organs are specific.

 The time on the list varies depending on what type of intestinal transplant you need.

 For people who need a liver — as in a multivisceral transplant — your model for end-stage liver disease (MELD) score dictates your place on the waiting list.
 This score reflects the severity of liver disease.
 The higher the score, the higher your priority on the wait list.

 While on the intestinal transplant waiting list, we:

 - Use the results from your weekly lab tests for TPN to keep your status updated.

 - Continue to manage your condition medically.

 In many cases, our team can treat intestinal health problems — and even help people eat solid food again — without the need for a transplant.